jackielam918/recipe_finder/README.md

 `py -3 -m venv .venv`
 `.venv\scripts\activate`
 `pip install -r requirements.txt</code>`

+#### for local DB (I still need to verify and update this)
+Download PostgreSQL and set up local db
+Download the .env file that was given by Oak in Slack into the project directory Update the .env file with your local setting
+`flask db upgrade` to migrate local db to project schema

+#### for production DB access locally
+Download the .env file that was given by Oak in Slack into the project directory `pip install python-dotenv`

 ### Run project locally
 `flask run`
 Open project by visiting http://localhost:5000/

 ## Continuous Deployment
 Updates to our master branch will trigger a deployment to https://pamplemousse.azurewebsites.net/ using Azure Pipeline.
 Our pipeline is located https://dev.azure.com/hnguyen405/pamplemousse/